-Access to market for TAG's potentially large gas resource in Taranaki, such as our Cardiff development, is relatively straightforward, being situated just 3-km from a tie-in to TAG-owned gas infrastructure.
-This tie-in provides a link to the high-capacity LTS gas pipeline and the thriving North Island gas market.
-Strong demand in the Taranaki region, coupled with tight supply has driven pricing to significant premiums, well above North American gas pricing.
+And the natural gas we produce in Taranaki, such as from the Cardiff development, is sold into New Zealand's thriving gas market via a three kilometer tie-in linking TAG's gas infrastructure to the high-capacity LTS gas pipeline and the gas-hungry North Island.
+Strong demand for natural gas in the Taranaki region, coupled with tight supply, has driven gas pricing to significant premiums well above North American gas pricing.

 |New Zealand's strong gas demand with tight gas supply makes Cardiff a strategic asset in the heart of extensive infrastructure.|

 A Ready Market with Built-In Demand: New Zealand's Natural Gas Supply Dwindles

 For 40 years, Taranaki's giant offshore Maui Field has dominated the gas market in New Zealand by meeting nearly 90% of demand at costs far below world prices.
 However Maui is in rapid decline.
 The Pohokura gas field came on-stream in 2006, replacing some of the declining production, but there is no doubt that more new gas field discoveries, like TAG's Cardiff gas/condensate discovery are needed soon.
 With strong public resistance to coal-fired power plants, hydroelectric dams and nuclear-power stations, no viable alternative to natural gas currently exists in New Zealand.
 This presents a unique opportunity for exploration companies like TAG Oil to create value when gas demand is at its maximum and energy alternatives are at a minimum.
 We look forward to developing Cardiff to its greatest potential.